krishnakadiyala/NPAcourse/labs/Lab_21_1_Postman_RESTCONF.md

 }
 ```

-Notice how this is the same exact data received in Step 14, but with just a different data structures?
+Notice how this is the same exact data received in Step 14, but with just a different data structure?
 That's because it's validated using a different model!

 ##### Step 19